aneto0/MARTe2/Docs/User/source/core/objects/objects.rst

 The MARTe2 :vcisdoxygencl:`Object` is the root class of the framework and offers the following features:

-- Automatic life cycle management using a smart pointer mechanism (see :ref:`references`);
+- Automatic life cycle management using a smart pointer mechanism (see :doc:`references`);
 - Data driven construction (in runtime) using the class name;
 - Standard initialisation and configuration interface (more information :doc:`here </core/configuration/configuration>`);
 - Standard messaging interface (more information :doc:`here </core/messages/messages>`);
 - Allocation on a user selectable heap.

 .. image:: Objects-1.png

-.. note:: The vision is that the instantiation, configuration and interconnection of all the framework objects shall be fully data-driven, that is, without recompiling any code.

 ClassRegistryDatabase
 ---------------------